 - screening at-risk women for cervical cancer or breast cancer.

 Around 47% of New Zealanders experience some form of mental illness at some time in their life.
 From the 1970s there was a new focus on programmes that promoted mental wellness, rather than just treating illness.
-Because Māori and Pacific Island people have higher rates of mental illness, programmes and services target these groups.
+Because Māori and Pacific Island people have higher rates of mental illness than other groups, programmes and services to support them were developed.

-Each year, more people die from suicide than from car crashes.
+More people die by suicide each year than in car crashes.
 Suicide prevention is a major public health concern.

 Social and ethnic factors

 Māori, Pacific Island people and those on low incomes are likely to have poorer health than others.
-The government has developed policies and programmes in response to these inequalities.
+Encouraged by public health practitioners and others, governments have developed policies and programmes to reduce or eliminate these health inequalities.